svervs/Push4Bitwig-BWTheme/README.md

 The version in GitHub might always be in an alpha or beta state, you have been warned!

-The GitHub Version is compatible with 1.2 Beta X. Note: THIS IS EXPERIMENTAL!
+The GitHub Version is compatible with 1.2 Beta X.

 The version on my Homepage is compatible with 1.1.x.